Christmas Market Dusseldorf

-As it is especially close to both the Old Town (also known as the Altstadt), the Radisson Blu Scandinavia Hotel, Dusseldorf is especially convenient for the Angel Market, Flinger Strasse Market and the open ice skating rink.
+Because it is close to the Old Town (also known as the Altstadt), the Radisson Blu Scandinavia Hotel, Dusseldorf is especially convenient for the Angel Market, Flinger Strasse Market and the open ice skating rink.

 Where to find Dusseldorf's famous Christmas Markets

 - The Christmas Market at Konigsallee is one of Dusseldorf's most famous.
-Here stalls are set on either side of a spacious avenue lined with chestnut trees sparkling with fairy lights.
+Here, stalls are set on either side of a spacious avenue lined with chestnut trees that sparkle with fairy lights.

 - The Christmas Market at the Schadowstrasse is completely dedicated to artisan craftwork selling the finest trinkets and painted houses.

-- The Angel Market or 'Engelchenmarkt' can be found at the Heinrich-Heine-Platz in the atmospheric old town selling traditional wood carved huts offering arts and crafts.
+- The Angel Market or 'Engelchenmarkt' can be found at the Heinrich-Heine-Platz in the atmospheric Old Town, selling traditional wood-carved huts and offering arts and crafts.